ziyueluocs/ziyueluocs.github.io/_pages/about.md

 #### Research Interest

 My research interests mainly focus on optimizing distributed systems.
 My research primarily concentrates on designing efficient resource scheduling algorithms for various distributed systems.
-Recently, I have been working on the analysis and optimization of large-scale distributed machine learning systems.
+Recently, I have been working on the analysis and optimization of distributed machine learning systems.